Center for Professional Excellence

 Handshake

-Handshake, is where students can register for CPE events, connect with prospective employers, and find that dream job or internship.
+Handshake is where students can register for CPE events, connect with prospective employers, and find that dream job or internship.
 Handshake is available to all students and alumni and can be accessed with your Harding username and password.
 Connect with us on Handshake to view a complete list of our upcoming events and workshops, as well as current job opportunities.

 Professional Networking

-Career Fairs, info sessions, job shadowing, internships, and on-campus interviews are a great way to connect student with employers.
+Career Fairs, info sessions, job shadowing, internships, and on-campus interviews are a great way to connect students with employers.
 Students, sign up with Handshake and prepare for interviews and career fairs.
 Employers, to connect with our students, register on Handshake or contact us.
 We look forward to partnering with you!

 Choosing your major and minor

-Research
+Research Occupations

 Check out the Occupational Outlook Handbook provided by the Bureau of Labor Statistics.